-Punda Maria lies in the northernmost part of the Kruger National Park, 10 km from the Punda Maria Gate.
-The camp is situated in the Sandveld region that is often described as the botanical garden of the Kruger National Park.
-Numerous plant species occur which are unique to the area.
-Game species most likely to be sighted include impala, zebra, buffalo, elephant, eland and sable.
-The area is also a birder's paradise.
-Punda Maria is in a summer rainfall area.
-Next to the Pretoriuskop region it has the highest average annual rainfall in the park at around 650mm per annum.
-Such precipitation is often convectional and can result in heavy downpours.
-The summer months (October to April) are hot and sometimes balmy.
-Winters are warm and mild, although visitors going on night-drives will require warm clothing.
+Punda Maria is the most northern rest camp in the Kruger National Park, 10 km from the Punda Maria Gate.
+The camp is situated in the Sandveld region which may described as the most botanical diverse biome in the Kruger National Park.
+Numerous plant species occur which are unique to the Punda Maria area.
+Wildlifes most likely to be sighted include impala, zebra, buffalo, elephant, eland and sable antelope.
+The rare roan antelope and sharpe’s grysbuck are also found here..
+The area is a birder's mecca.

 - Camp Walk (Paradise Flycatcher Trail)

-The Mangwa (Zebra in Shangaan) Restaurant and Shop is the oldest complex in the Kruger National Park dating from the 1930's.
-The small restaurant has 7 tables inside catering for 34 people and 4 tables outside for 16 people from 07h00 in the morning till late.
-The fully licensed Quick Service menu will satisfy the hungry and the not so hungry with varieties ranging from a light to a full breakfast, available throughout the day.
-An a la carte menu is available for the evenings with juicy Spare Ribs, Chicken Schnitzel, game meats and more to choose from.
+The Mangwa Restaurant and Shop is the oldest complex in the Kruger National Park dating from the 1930's.
+The fully licensed restaurant and menu has varieties ranging from a light to a full breakfast, available throughout the day.
+An a la carte menu is available for the evenings.
 The adjacent shop will cater for the basic needs from Curios to meat, cleaning material, unscheduled medicine, liquor and more, 7 days a week.